-Welcome to the 2016-17 UCLA School of Nursing Academic Year!
+Welcome to the 2018-19 UCLA School of Nursing Academic Year.

-It is such an exciting time for the nursing profession.
-Changes in our healthcare system are creating opportunities for you to be the nurse leaders of tomorrow.
-While our curriculum is rigorous, you will leave with the knowledge, skills and abilities to respond to the healthcare needs of a diverse population in whatever setting you decide to practice.
-Everything you learn along the way, every milestone you achieve will prepare you for your future.
+This is such an exciting time for the nursing profession.
+You will now join a vast network of UCLA School of Nursing alums -- over 8000 -- many who are in the community and will support you in your educational journey.
+While our curriculum is rigorous, you will leave with the knowledge, skills and abilities to respond to the health care needs of a diverse population in whatever setting in which you decide to practice.
+Our faculty and staff are committed to your success and are dedicated to providing high-quality instruction, clinical supervision and mentorship.
+Everything you learn along the way and, every milestone you achieve will prepare you for your future.
 Take advantage of all we have to offer.
-You are joining the most trusted profession.
-You are the future of healthcare.
+Here just a few events to mark on your calendar:

 Linda Sarna, PhD, RN, FAAN